-The first round of interviews took place between 24 June and 13 July, the second in mid July and the third in early August, with a fourth round of data collection planned with the same respondents in September (see Table 3 for details of data collection dates in each country).
+The first round of interviews took place between 24 June and 13 July, the second in mid-July, the third in early August, and the fourth in early September (see Table 3 for details of data collection dates in each country).
 Interviews were administered face to face where possible (in rural areas of Malawi, Sierra Leone and Somalia) otherwise via telephone (in Malawi (urban) and Bangladesh).
 Data was collected using a qualitative data checklist in the appropriate local language; responses were subsequently translated and transcribed into English.
-When undertaken face-to-face, interviews followed strict social distancing guidelines.
+When undertaken face-to-face, interviews followed strict social distancing guidelines and interviewer wore facemasks, gloves and carried hand sanitiser).